luciotato/LiteScript/devel/source-v0.8/Producer_c.lite.md

 #### method produceMainFunctionBody(prefix)

+First: register user classes

+        .callOnSubTree 'produceClassRegistration'

+Second: recurse for namespaces

+        .callOnSubTree 'produceCallNamespaceInit'

-assign values for module vars. if there is var or properties with assigned values, produce those assignment
+Third: assign values for module vars. if there is var or properties with assigned values, produce those assignment.
+User classes must be registered previously, in case the module vars use them as initial values.

         for each item in .statements
             where item.specific instanceof Grammar.VarDeclList //for modules:VarStatement, for Namespaces: PropertiesDeclaration
                 declare item.specific:Grammar.VarDeclList
                 for each variableDecl in item.specific.list
                     where variableDecl.assignedValue
-                        .out prefix,'_',variableDecl.name,' = ', variableDecl.assignedValue,";",NL
+                        .out '    ',prefix,'_',variableDecl.name,' = ', variableDecl.assignedValue,";",NL

-        for each item in .statements

-register user classes

-            if item.specific.constructor is Grammar.ClassDeclaration
-                declare item.specific:Grammar.ClassDeclaration
-                item.specific.produceClassRegistration

-recurse for namespaces

-            else if item.specific.constructor is Grammar.NamespaceDeclaration
-                declare item.specific:Grammar.NamespaceDeclaration
-                #call namespaceInit
-                .out '    ',item.specific.makeName(),'__namespaceInit();',NL

-        end for

         // all other loose statements in module body .produceLooseExecutableStatements()